timescale/docs.timescale.com-content/timescaledb-vs-nosql.md

 ## When *not* to use TimescaleDB?

-Then again, if any of the following is true, you might not want to use Timescale:
+Then again, if any of the following is true, you might not want to use TimescaleDB:

 - **Simple read requirements**: If you simply want fast key-value lookups or single column rollups, an in-memory or column-oriented